 Which comes first, the demand (chicken) or the supply (egg)?
 Which should lawyers focus on first, attracting clients or developing expertise?
 The short answer is, "demand," without which supply is unneeded.

-This question results from an exchange on Carolyn Elefant's MyShingle.com blog.
+This question results from an exchange a number of years ago on Carolyn Elefant's MyShingle.com blog.
 In response to her post, "Open Letter to New Lawyer: You should be dragging me into the 21st century, not the other way around," an anonymous poster bemoaned that